 Amy Hagerstrom Therapy PLLC

-When stress, anxiety, or old emotional patterns begin showing up in both your mind and body, it can feel exhausting to keep pushing through or trying to make sense of it on your own.
-Many of the adults I work with are thoughtful and self-aware, yet still notice tension, shutdown, or reactivity that insight alone has not shifted.
+When trauma, anxiety, or old emotional patterns show up in both your mind and your body, it can feel exhausting to keep pushing through or trying to figure it out alone.

 Welcome.
 I’m Amy.

-I help adults move through trauma, anxiety, chronic stress, and burnout through somatic and integrative therapy that works with both mind and body.
-The video offers a chance to get a feel for how I work and whether it feels like a good fit.
+I help adults move through trauma, anxiety, chronic stress, and burnout with somatic and integrative therapy that works with both mind and body.
+In this short video, I share a bit about how I work so you can see whether it feels like a good fit for you.

-Real healing happens when more of you is included in the process.
+Healing goes deeper when all of you is included in the process.

 Mind and body both carry your story.